 Nigel’s paintings explore psychological themes.
 His landscapes often depict scenes from the welsh marches.
 Places with a personal story.
 He often starts a painting plein aire or from a real sitter.
 He begins with drawing and redrawing his subject.
-Over time the changing layered canvas expresses something of the subject.
+Nigel works the changing layered canvas to expresses something of the subject.
 Overtime an internal dialogue with the psychological develops.

 When painting he is drawn toward aspects of the visual world chiming with particular psychological feelings, such as isolation, coldness, sadness.
 These attempts to capture often changing psychological and visual moments are at the heart of Nigel’s work.